gaborbankutidev/BringApp/apps/bring-app/README.md

 ## Upgrade packages and theme

-- `yarn upgrade:bring`: Upgrade Bring App packages and the Bring Theme core theme
+- `yarn upgrade`: Upgrade all packages and the Bring Theme core theme

 ## Important scripts